What I Like About Retirement

 While I taught English in Thailand, I could not schedule travel back to the United States during the school year.
 For this reason, I missed out on my high school's 50th class reunion which was held in September of 2012.

 At present, it is so great being able to travel where and when I choose.
 Since being retired, I have been able to spend extended time with my sister in the United States in 2014 and 2016.
 I have also been able to schedule short trips to Laos, Taiwan, and Hong Kong.

 3. No Foreign National Association Restrictions

 Since I am no longer employed by the federal government, I have no restrictions on associations with foreign nationals.
 While working for the government, I had to report any close or continuing relationship with foreign nationals.
 If my security organization did not approve the associations, I had to end them immediately.

 While going through a divorce in 1990, I briefly rented a room in a private home.
 When I later learned that my landlady was a citizen of Nicaragua, I had to report this.
 The consequence was that I had to move out and find another place to rent.

-Since April of 2014, I have read many classic fiction novels.
-My travel inside and outside of Thailand has been enjoyable, and in the summer of 2018 I am planning a trip to Europe.
+Since April 2014, I have read many classic fiction novels.
+My travel inside and outside of Thailand has been enjoyable, and in the next few years, I am planning a trip to Europe.

 Up until retirement, I never had enough time and motivation to go to a fitness center.
 My wife and I now usually spend at least one hour per day at a fitness center in our neighborhood.
 I am getting necessary cardio work and also building up muscle strength.

 Finally, I am thankful for not having to commute to work.
 My daily activities are centered in and around my home.
-I chuckle now when I read about my former teaching colleagues complaining about getting to work in Bangkok through flooded streets.
+I chuckle now when I read about my former teaching colleagues complaining about getting to work in Bangkok through flooded streets during the rainy season.

 © 2017 Paul Richard Kuehn